16. Segment and Geographical Information

 (c)

-Other segment items include credit losses (recoveries), impairment of long-lived assets, other operating expenses (income), interest income from licensing, investment income, interest expense and income tax benefit.
+Other segment items include credit losses (recoveries), impairment of long-lived assets, other operating expenses, interest income from licensing, investment income and interest expense.

-The Company’s interest income during the years ended December 31, 2024, 2023 and 2022 included interest income from licensing as presented in the consolidated statements of operations and comprehensive loss, as well as interest income from investments of $12.1 million, $9.1 million and $5.5 million, respectively, which is included within investment income in the consolidated statements of operations and comprehensive loss.
+The Company’s interest income during the years ended December 31, 2025 and 2024 included interest income from licensing as presented in the consolidated statements of operations and comprehensive loss, as well as interest income from investments of $12.2 million and $12.1 million, respectively, which is included within investment income in the consolidated statements of operations and comprehensive loss.

-The Company’s revenues consist of license and royalty revenue.
+For the year ended December 31, 2025, 44% and 25% of the Company’s revenues were attributed to Japan and the United States, respectively, and no other countries accounted for 10% or more of the Company’s revenues.
 For the year ended December 31, 2024, 36%, 10% and 10% of the Company’s revenues were attributed to the United States, Germany and United Arab Emirates, respectively, and no other countries accounted for 10% or more of the Company’s revenues.
-For the year ended December 31, 2023, 32% of the Company’s revenues were attributed to the United States and no other countries accounted for 10% or more of the Company’s revenues.
-For the year ended December 31, 2022, 35% and 10% of the Company’s revenues were attributed to the United States and Germany, respectively, and no other countries accounted for 10% or more of the Company’s revenues.
 The country of origin for license revenue is determined based on the country of domicile of the licensee.
 The country of origin for royalty revenue is determined based on the location of the underlying net sales of licensed products.
+The country of origin for service revenue is determined based on the location where the Company principally performs the services.

 The substantial majority of the Company’s assets reside in the United States.